argilla-io/distilabel/docs/sections/how_to_guides/basic/task/generator_task.md

 ## Defining custom GeneratorTasks

-We can define a custom step by creating a new subclass of the [`GeneratorTask`][distilabel.steps.tasks.Task] and defining the following:
+We can define a custom generator task by creating a new subclass of the [`GeneratorTask`][distilabel.steps.tasks.Task] and defining the following:

 - `process`: is a method that generates the data based on the [`LLM`][distilabel.llms.LLM] and the `instruction` provided within the class instance, and returns a dictionary with the output data formatted as needed i.e. with the values for the columns in `outputs`.
 Note that the `inputs` argument is not allowed in this function since this is a [`GeneratorTask`][distilabel.steps.tasks.GeneratorTask].
 The signature only expects the `offset` argument, which is used to keep track of the current iteration in the generator.